About

 Integral with his career, Jeff began his own personal journey of discovery.
 His experiences and learnings at Vertex, combined with his lived experiences at home and in the community, instilled in Jeff a desire to help advance institutional transformation founded upon the primacy of intrinsic meaning.
 He seeks to serve this vision in three areas about which he has applied experience and about which he is deeply passionate: business, education/equity and autism.

 Jeff’s new ventures, MeaningSphere and Mosaic, are born from his own journey of collaborative discovery at work and in his children’s learning experience.
-Mosaic seeks to enable the acceleration of experiential, collaborative learning that is meaningful to the learner; and MeaningSphere supports people seeking to create, develop and pursue deeper meaning in their work, whatever that work might be.
+Mosaic enables the acceleration of experiential, collaborative learning that is meaningful to the learner; and MeaningSphere supports people seeking to create, develop and pursue deeper meaning in their work, whatever that work might be.

-Jeff has also spent recent years co-executive producing the documentary film Unschooled, which explores intrinsic meaning-based learning methods.
-Jeff’s wife Jenifer founded Wavelength Productions, an independent film company, which together with Greenwich Productions released Let Me Be Me on February 25, 2022.
-Let Me Be Me is a multi-awarded, feature documentary film about the relationship-based, intrinsic meaning-centered approach their family undertook to support their son Kyle’s journey through autism.
+Jeff’s wife Jenifer founded Wavelength Productions, an independent film company, which together with Greenwich Productions released the Emmy-nominated feature documentary film, Let Me Be Me on February 25, 2022.
+Let Me Be Me explores the relationship-based, intrinsic meaning-centered approach their family undertook to support their son Kyle’s journey through autism.

 Jeff is a recipient of the American Creativity Association (ACA) Champion of Creativity Award and in 2014, he served as a panelist for the ACA World Conference, Creativity in Action, sponsored by the Drexel/Torrance Center for Creativity and the Innovation Lecture Series entitled Creativity as a Bridge Between Education and Corporation.
-He is collaborating with Dr. Reisman, Dean Penny Hammrich (School of Education) and others on a new book to be published by Cambridge Publishing in 2023.
+He is collaborating with Dr. Reisman, Dean Penny Hammrich* (School of Education) on a new book to be published by Cambridge University Press in February 2024 titled Connecting Creativity and Motivation Research With End Users (also available on amazon).